sanchitdilipjain/rolling-update-in-ecs/docs/index.md

         - Single artifact from local to production

-      - Below are the keys of ECS
+      - Below are the keys to ECS

-        - **Task definition**: The task definition is a text file, in JSON format that allow to specify details like launch type, CPU and memory requirements, ports to be opened, and data volumes should be used with the containers in the task.
+        - **Task definition**: The task definition is a text file, in JSON format that allows specifying details like launch type, CPU and memory requirements, ports to be opened, and data volumes that should be used with the containers in the task.

         - **Task**: A task is the instantiation of a task definition within a cluster